 Acupuncture is considered a form of integrative medicine.
 It's most commonly used to treat pain, but there are a wide range of conditions that acupuncture can address — including reproductive health and fertility-related conditions.
 Here, we're diving into the science behind acupuncture for fertility and pregnancy outcomes.

-Before we get started, it's important to understand that the science behind acupuncture is unfortunately not clear-cut: integrated health practices like acupuncture, yoga, and herbal medicine are studied less than other practices, though they deserve equal attention.
+Before we get started, it's important to understand that the science behind acupuncture is not clear-cut: integrative health approaches like acupuncture and herbal medicine are studied less than other practices, though they deserve equal attention.
 While fertility science is evolving, there are still really big gaps in the research.

-- Acupuncture is a popular form of traditional Chinese medicine, which aims to fix problems with energy flow that may be affecting your health.
-Specific acupuncture points are meant to have specific functions.
-There are designated points for reproductive health and function.
+- Acupuncture is a popular form of traditional East Asian Medicine (EAM), which aims to fix problems with energy flow that may be affecting your health.
+Specific acupuncture points have specific functions with some designated for reproductive health.

 - While new data emerges every year, there's still nowhere near enough research on fertility-specific acupuncture’s effect on fertility and reproductive health-related conditions.
 Some studies suggest that acupuncture of any kind (not just fertility-specific acupuncture) may increase live birth rates in patients doing IVF treatment.
 Others demonstrate that it helps ease fertility-related stress and anxiety.
 There are no significant short- or long-term negative effects of acupuncture.